 By developing smart weapons against pathogens we accelerated their evolution over and beyond any other bacterial species.
 We are responsible for activating a rare breed of hostiles.
 Bacteria can mutate thousands of times a day to lock in a resistant gene.
 Only a few of them have to survive and replicate to make their species resistant to a drug – a drug that took about a decade for our best minds to develop

 “The time may come when penicillin can be bought by anyone in the shops.
 Then there is the danger that the ignorant man may easily underdose himself and by exposing his microbes to non-lethal quantities of the drug make them resistant.
 Here is a hypothetical illustration.
 Mr. X. has a sore throat.
 He buys some penicillin and gives himself, not enough to kill the streptococci but enough to educate them to resist penicillin.
 He then infects his wife.
 Mrs. X gets pneumonia and is treated with penicillin.
 As the stretococci are now resistant to penicillin the treatment fails.
 Mrs. X dies.”

 George Orwell is a case in point.
 While finishing his book 1984, Orwell developed an early antibiotic-resistant mutation of M. Tuberculosis in response to repeated prescriptions of Streptomycin.
 Soon after, he died from lung hemorrhage.

-Superbugs didn’t receive much publicity until end of the century, when rampant hospital infections began to be routine.
+Superbugs didn’t receive much publicity until the end of the century when rampant hospital infections began to be routine.
 By then, millions of metric tons of antibiotics were routinely fed to both humans and livestock every year.
-Drug resistance didn’t deter the health care industry from issuing prescriptions at an ever faster rate.
+Drug resistance didn’t deter the health care industry from issuing prescriptions at an ever-faster rate.